lottie/lottie-spec/CONTRIBUTING.md

    through the various stages as outlined below.

-Members of the community, who are interested in participating in discussions and other work around the Lottie Format, be it the format itself, documentation, libraries, tools or other services built around the format can do so around the repository.
+Members of the community, who are interested in participating in discussions and other work around the Lottie format, be it the format itself, documentation, libraries, tools or other services built around the format can do so around the repository.

-In doing so, members can put forth _proposals_ for the format, which are well reasoned formal recommendations or suggestions put toward consideration by the community and working-group, aimed at fixing, improving or enhancing the Lottie Animation Format.
+In doing so, members can put forth _proposals_ for the format, which are well reasoned formal recommendations or suggestions put toward consideration by the community and working group, aimed at fixing or enhancing the Lottie format.
 Proposals can be initiated either via issues or pull requests (as detailed below).
-Any issue raised is considered an RFC, subject to review, comments and deliberation by both community and working-group.
+Any issue raised is considered an RFC, subject to review, comments and deliberation by both community and working group.
 An RFC may begin as an issue or PR, and may not initially be reasoned out enough to be considered a formal proposal (see below).
 However, it will eventually have to be detailed enough to be considered a proposal.

 ## Key stakeholders

-**Lottie Animation Working Group**
+### Lottie Animation Working Group

 A working group, put together by the LAC, is responsible for guiding the process, moderating discussions, and so forth.
 The working group will conduct regular meetings to review proposals, and either advance them through the process or put forward recommendations/suggestions for the same.

-Relevant details of the working-group, its members and tenure shall be published on the main repository.
+Relevant details of the working group, its members and tenure shall be published on the main repository.

-**Lottie Sponsors**
+### Sponsors

 Individuals or organizations who are recognised by LAC are responsible for taking on proposals and guiding them through the process.
 Every proposal must have a sponsor attached to it, in order to progress through the process.
 A proposal may